AlecRosenbaum/simulation_project/README.md

 This was programmed in Python 3.6, within an anaconda installation.
 It makes heavy use of numpy, and matplotlib.

-Note: if you are getting errors related to enum.auto(), make sure you ahve Pyhton 3.6 installed.
-Python 3.5 and earlier don't include this function.
+Note: if you are getting errors related to enum.auto(), make sure you have Python 3.6 installed.
+Python 3.5 and earlier doesn't include this function.

 ## Command to Run Experiments